SMU announces move to BIG EAST

-The BIG EAST welcomed SMU and other new members to the conference on Tuesday (Dec.
-13) with a special display in Times Square in New York City.
+The BIG EAST welcomes SMU to the conference with a special display in Times Square in NYC.

 DALLAS (SMU) – SMU has accepted an invitation to join the BIG EAST Conference in all sports, President R. Gerald Turner announced December 7, fulfilling the University’s goal to join a Bowl Championship Series Automatic Qualifier (BCS-AQ) conference, a standard of excellence in college athletics today.